26 October 2021 Case studies

-Start-up and spin-off are terms that are sometimes used interchangeably, but have important differences.
+Start-up and spin-out are terms that are sometimes used interchangeably, but have important differences.

 Start-ups are, put simply, businesses that have just started up.
 They might be new businesses started by either staff or graduates of UK universities.
 Universities often have entrepreneurship programmes and house hubs or incubators which help students and staff to start new businesses.

-Spin-offs (or sometimes spin-outs) are companies set up to make use of intellectual property (ideas, products, and inventions) that originated from within a university.
+Spin-outs (or sometimes spin-offs) are companies set up to make use of intellectual property (ideas, products, and inventions) that originated from within a university.
 Often, the university will be involved, but the companies are separate from the university itself.

-These start-ups and spin-offs are created all over the UK and generate tax revenue, create employment opportunities and attract private investment.
+These start-ups and spin-outs are created all over the UK and generate tax revenue, create employment opportunities and attract private investment.